Skip to main content

 Monitor moisture levels

-It’s important to stay ahead of the moisture level in your home to maximize energy efficiency.
+It's important to stay ahead of the moisture level in your home to maximize energy efficiency.
 Ensure all downspouts are functioning and positioned well away from the foundation of your home.
 Keep your ENERGY STAR® dehumidifier set at 50% relative humidity.
-This will help your AC work less to dehumidify.
+This will help your air conditioner work less to dehumidify.
 And, always use bathroom and kitchen exhaust fans during and after showers and cooking for at least 30 minutes.

 Check your furnace filter